 Next, the surgeon pivots the Tibial Trial Extractor such that both ends are underneath the Shim and Articulation Surface construct, followed by pushing the Tibial Trial Extractor into the joint and underneath the Tibial Insert Trials as far as possible.

-Trial Extractor UPWARDS.
+The surgeon then should lift the handle of the Tibial Trial Extractor UPWARDS.
 This upward movement works with the geometry of the condyles to aid in removal of the Tibial Insert Trials.